Medical Reviewer

 icon

 Preventing relapse after completing tramadol withdrawal treatment involves developing coping strategies, maintaining a healthy lifestyle, and staying connected with your support system.
-This may include attending support groups, therapy sessions, or continuing medication-assisted treatment as recommended by your healthcare provider.
+This may include attending support groups, therapy sessions, or continuing medication-assisted treatment as your healthcare provider recommends.
 Identifying triggers and implementing relapse prevention techniques, such as avoiding high-risk situations and practicing stress management, can help you stay focused on your recovery goals.

 Sources